 Straight Leg Lifts to the Back

 Stand tall.
 Engage your tummy/core and shift your weight/center of gravity to the left leg.
 Maintain a long right leg.
 Flex your right foot.
 Lift your right leg back behind you.
 Your torso may tilt forward slightly but keep the crown of the head high and do not bend forward.
 Complete several repetitions on the right leg and then set up for the other side.
-“This is small movement strengthens your glutes, torso and the backs of your legs,” she says.
+“This small movement strengthens your glutes, torso and the backs of your legs,” she says.

 March in Place

 Stand tall.
 Shift your weight to the left leg and engage your core.
 With control, lift your right knee with the foot flexed.
 Your shoulders and head may want to round forward.
 Keep the crown of the head high.
 Lift your knee as high as you can without going above hip height and keep your thigh parallel to the floor.
 Pause with knee lifted.
 Place the foot on the floor.
 Shift to the other side.
 Repeat.